jfrog/jfrog-mission-control-2.0/ReplicationScript/README.md

 - username/password

-  If required, please provide the credentials for the artifactory instances
+  If required, please provide the credentials for the artifactory instance